 - The total JI annual tuition is calculated based on degree requirements consisting of 128 JI credits.
 The annual tuition covers Fall and Summer semesters only.
 There will be no tuition refund or discount of this total for graduation in less than four academic years of registration in Fall and Summer semesters. - JI tuition is charged on an annual basis.
-For students participating the Dual Bachelor's Degree program or the Global Degree Pathway program, tuition is charged for any semester in which the student takes classes at SJTU. - In Fall and Summer semesters, any enrolled SJTU student registering for classes pays 1⁄2 of the JI annual tuition.
+For students participating the Dual Bachelor's Degree program or the Global Degree Pathway program, tuition is charged for any semester in which the student takes classes at SITH - In Fall and Summer semesters, any enrolled SJTU student registering for classes pays 1⁄2 of the JI annual tuition.
 This is independent of the number of credits taken.
 In these semesters students can take up to 18 credits.
 These credits can consist of a mixture of JI and SJTU classes.
 There is no reduction in tuition if all credits taken in a particular semester are only non-JI courses offered by SJTU. - Spring semester tuition is not included in the annual JI tuition and must be paid separately.
 Prior to each Spring semester, the JI Undergraduate Education Office publishes a list of courses which are subject to tuition.
-Spring semester tuition is always charged on a 'per credit' basis for these courses taken by a student.
+Spring semester tuition is always charged on a 'per credit' basis for these courses taken by a student. - JI would charge the GDP students full tuition and then refund partial tuition according to the GDP model.
+Half annual tuition could be refunded if a GDP student stays at JI for only one summer semester or one fall semester in the senior year.
+No tuition will be refunded if a GDP student stays at JI for both summer and fall semesters in the senior year.